PerlPooch/Clock/README.md

 # Hardware

-You can power Clock via the NodeMCU micro-USB port, but it is preferred to provide power via the on board connector or terminal J1.
+You can power Clock via the NodeMCU micro-USB port, but it is preferable to provide +5V power via the on-board connector or terminal J1.
 Driving the LEDs brighter than 50% when powered via the micro-USB connector may damage the NodeMCU.

 A ring of 60 WS2812B LEDs are connected to J5 or J2 (but not both).
 Pin 1 is ground, Pin 2 is data, Pin 3 is +5.
+See [[RGB Clock Controller/Schematic.pdf][The Schematic]] for details.

 Dual connectors J3 are provided for an optional small OLED display.
 Select the header that matches the orientation of the display.